You have obtained the K1 fiancee visa and have joined your U.S. citizen in the U.S. — now what?

 If the foreign national spouse’s medical exam was more than one year prior to the submission of the AOS application, or if there were any issues or problems with the first medical examination, a complete new medical examination must be conducted for the AOS application.
 The applicant must undergo a full, new physical examination and must have the blood tests conducted again.

-5. Form I-765, Application For Employment Authorization (Work Permit)
+5. Form I-765, Application For Employment Authorization Card (Work Permit)

 The Application for Employment Authorization is the application for the Employment Authorization Document (EAD) card or the “work permit”.
 This is a supplemental form and is not mandatory.